MarcFly/DrunkEngine/README.md

-# DrunkEngine
+﻿# DrunkEngine

 ## About the Project
 DrunkEngine is the the result of developing a 3D Game Engine for our third year subject Game Engines.
 This is not a fully fledged game engine but holds core subsystems for building one.

 ## Info
-This release includes an editor where you can import a .FBX file, transform all its contents and make your own scenes (you will be able to save the scene and load it from the editor).
+This release includes an editor where you can import a .FBX file, transform all its contents and make your own scenes (you are able to save the scene and load it from the editor).
+It also includes an animation subsistem to load fbx with animations.

 Github Page - https://github.com/MarcFly/DrunkEngine